jsiek/gradual-typing-in-agda/README.md

 ### Correspondence with article in Journal of Function Programming

-The article "Parameterized Cast Caculi and Reusable Meta-theory for Gradually Typed Lambda Caculi" describes most of this Agda development.
+The article "Parameterized Cast Calculi and Reusable Meta-theory for Gradually Typed Lambda Calculi" describes most of this Agda development.
 Here we provide a mapping from sections in that article to the files in this project.